LingyeWU/CompSci-Unit-2/Journal.md

 9 | _unsigned long_: Unsigned long variables are extended size variables for number storage, and store 32 bits (4 bytes).
 Unlike standard longs unsigned longs won’t store negative numbers, making their range from 0 to 4,294,967,295 (2^32 - 1).
 10 | _string_: Text strings can be represented in two ways. you can use the String data type, which is part of the core as of version 0019, or you can make a string out of an array of type char and null-terminate it.

 Nov.13th
 =========
+Today we've tried to use LED lights to show from 0 to 15.
+The problem I've personally faced was that I was not very familiar with the curcuit yet, leading to a series of mistakes during the construction.

 Nov.18th
 =========
+Today we discussed our HMW duirng the weekend, shared and compared different approached, and at the same time, learnt about logic gates and tried to solve the problem with logic gates.
+It is very useful and effective!
+However I still have some questions regarding how to actually code it and also the different syntax in Arduino especially.

 Nov.19th
 =========
+Today we have spent a whole class on doing the logic gate worksheet.
+I felt much more prepared with these logic gate notations. also investigated on the problem: does (!a+!b)=!a+!b?

 Nov.20th
 =========
+Today Tuan and I collaborated to create a electronic number screen.
+The process was fairly complicated.
+We first encountered the problem on the circuit but quickly fixed it.